top of page

 • Addressing safety needs related to domestic violence

 Employees may receive up to 12 weeks of medical leave and 12 weeks of family leave, with a combined cap of 20 weeks per year.
 Wage replacement can reach up to 90%, depending on income level.
+The program is funded through payroll premiums, now set at 0.88%, split between employers and employees unless the employer chooses to cover the full amount.
+For small businesses, this means new payroll processes, new employee communication requirements, and new administrative responsibilities.

 Why Small Businesses Are Feeling the Pressure

-Large companies often have in‑house HR teams, legal departments, and payroll specialists who can absorb new compliance requirements.
+Large companies often have in-house HR teams, legal departments, and payroll specialists who can absorb new compliance requirements.
 Small businesses, however, typically operate with lean teams and limited administrative bandwidth.
+Here are the biggest challenges small employers are facing:

 1. Understanding the Premium Structure